 Inflexible screening processes

-Screening based on checklists, degrees, percentiles, etc, from information provided or collected through resumes and online sources, can only provide for superficial assessment of candidates and are not truly representative of candidates’ potential
+Screening based on checklists, degrees, percentiles, etc, from information provided or collected through resumes and online sources, can only provide a superficial assessment of candidates and are not truly representative of candidates’ potential

 Poorly configured Pre-interview Assessments